NullVoxPopuli/limber/apps/tutorial/public/docs/12-loading-patterns/1-keeping-latest/prose.md

 _Typically, users don't want to see the UI flashing a bunch of different states_.
 The more stable we can keep the UI, and defer to subtle / polite indicators of progress, the better.
 We are kinder to the visual stimulous we put our users through.

-`keepLatest` _only_ works in a component's class for now, but it looks like this:
+`keepLatest` _only_ works in a class for now, but it looks like this:

 ```js
 class Demo extends Component {